2022 Los Angeles City Controller election: Campaign

 Mejia, a political newcomer, had previously worked as an auditor and ran for California's 34th congressional district three times, twice as a member of the Green Party.
 In contrast, Koretz was a political veteran with a career spanning from 1988, having served on the West Hollywood City Council, the California State Assembly, and the Los Angeles City Council.
 Mejia's campaign was noted for its unconventional tactics, focusing on educating voters about the role of the city controller and its significance within City Hall.
 The erected multiple billboards across the city highlighting Los Angeles Police Department funding data, including how the $317.4 million was allocated for LAPD officer salaries that year.
 Political veteran Rick Cole took notice of the billboards and reached out to Mejia, offering his assistance and advice.
 Later on, Mejia appointed Cole as the Deputy City Controller.
 Mejia also utilized social media platforms like TikTok to actively engage younger voters, encouraging their participation in the electoral process.
 He dressed up in a Pikachu suit while campaigning in Little Tokyo and featured his two corgis in campaign media.

 In February 2022, Wilcox was the target of an unprovoked attack near City Hall, during which the assailant reportedly used a racial slur towards him.
 Months later, Wilcox dropped out of the race and endorsed Koretz, alleging that Mejia held alarming views.
 Wilcox cited Mejia's criticisms of Los Angeles' allocation of more than $3 billion in funding to the Los Angeles Police Department as a key concern.
 Mejia responded by asserting that City Hall insiders were expected to join forces against his campaign because he was an outsider.
 By the date of the primary, Mejia and Koretz emerged as the top two candidates, with Mejia securing the majority of votes ahead of Koretz.

 On September 6, 2022, former City Controller Laura Chick, who held the office from 2001 to 2009, issued an open letter accusing Mejia of being an extremist and unfit for public office.
 In response, Mejia criticized the Koretz campaign, stating that they "enlisted another career politician" in an attempt to smear his campaign.
 On election day, Mejia was projected to win against Koretz.
 The day after, Koretz acknowledged that he wouldn't win against Mejia, stating that he didn't know if he would "bother to issue a concession statement" because he believed that people didn't want to hear from candidates for controller.
 With his win, Mejia became the first Asian American to hold a citywide office in Los Angeles, as well as the first Filipino elected official in the city.
+Mejia also received the most votes out of any controller candidate in city history.